What Is Middleware? A Beginner-Friendly Guide

 - Logging and tracing: attach a

-so logs can be correlated end‑to‑end. - Feature flags / A/B testing: bucket users into experiments early.
+request_idso logs can be correlated end-to-end. - Feature flags / A/B testing: bucket users into experiments early.

 - Security and rate limiting: block abusive traffic or enforce headers.